tony-oliver/mdview/README.md

 which parses the contents of the named file from markdown to HTML and displays the latter in an HTML widget.

-It also watches for file-content updates and reloads the file when they occur.
+It also watches for file-content updates and keeps the displayed image in sync when they occur.

 ## Background

+Some few years ago, as `github` become immensely popular, I found that project sources (either git repos or tarballs) carried a `README.md` file, instead of the traditional plaintext `README` file.

+It frustrated me that there was no standard tool to render and display such markdown files (apart from editors, showing the rendered version side-by-side with the marked-down source text).

+Finally, I got around to developing such a tool - this program, `mdview`.

-This was an ideal hobby project on which to learn the features and limitations of gtkmm-4, having used gtkmm-3 on my last C++ GUI project.
-It also gave me a good look at how inotify monitors and reports changes to files.
+This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having previously used `gtkmm-3` on my last C++ GUI project.
+It also gave me a good look at how `inotify` monitors and reports changes to files.

 ## Packaging